embob1/ML-fundamentals-2026/README.md

 # Machine Learning Foundations – Assignment 1
-## Data Preparation and Pipeline Design
+## Data Preparation Pipeline (UCI Bank Marketing)
-UCI Bank Marketing Dataset (bank-additional.csv)

 ---

-## Objective
+## Overview

-The goal of this assignment is to design a clean and leakage-free data preparation pipeline to predict whether a client subscribes to a term deposit.
+This project implements a leakage-free data preparation pipeline to predict whether a client subscribes to a term deposit using the **bank-additional.csv** dataset (4,119 observations, 21 features).

-The emphasis is not on maximizing performance, but on:
-- Correct task ordering
-- Avoiding data leakage
-- Justifying preprocessing decisions
-- Demonstrating proper ML pipeline discipline
+The focus is on correct task ordering, preprocessing justification, and avoiding data leakage — not maximizing model performance.

 ---

-## Dataset

-- Dataset: **bank-additional.csv**
-- Observations: 4,119
-- Features: 21
-- Target variable: `y` (yes / no)

-The dataset contains demographic, financial, campaign-related, and macroeconomic variables.

----

-## Pipeline Steps
+## Pipeline Summary

-### 1. Target Identification
-- `y` selected as prediction target.
+- Identified `y` as target variable.
-- Justified based on marketing campaign objective.

-### 2. Exploratory Data Analysis
-- Identified categorical and numerical variables.
-- Checked class imbalance (~89% no / ~11% yes).
+- Performed exploratory data analysis and detected class imbalance (~89% no / ~11% yes).
-- Detected implicit missing values (`"unknown"`).
-- No explicit NaN values found.

-### 3. Stratified Data Splitting
-- 60% Training
-- 20% Validation
-- 20% Test
+- Split data into 60% train, 20% validation, 20% test (stratified).
-- Stratified split performed before preprocessing to prevent leakage.
+- Removed `duration` to prevent data leakage.

-### 4. Data Leakage Prevention
-- Removed `duration` variable because it is not available at prediction time.

-### 5. Encoding
-- Applied One-Hot Encoding to categorical variables.
+- Applied One-Hot Encoding (fitted on training set only).
-- Encoder fitted only on the training set.

-### 6. Feature Scaling
-- Applied StandardScaler to numerical variables.
-- Scaler fitted only on the training set.

-### 7. Class Imbalance Handling
+- Scaled numerical features using StandardScaler (training set only).
-- Used Logistic Regression with `class_weight="balanced"`.
+- Trained Logistic Regression with `class_weight="balanced"` as a sanity check.

-### 8. Logistic Regression (Sanity Check)
-- Model trained on processed training data.
-- Evaluated on validation set.

 ---